 AWS CodeBuild paired with AWS CodePipeline is a CI/CD platform that can build projects, run jobs, and deploy infrastructure.
 We’re going to use it to scan the CloudFormation templates before deployment, allowing us to fail the build job and halt a deployment if there are any security violations in our CloudFormation code.

 We’ll also automatically send the results to Brigecrew to maintain a view across all of our infrastructure projects and share visibility throughout our organization.

-Run the command provided by Bridgecrew with your local aws CLI.
+Run the command provided with your local aws CLI.
 This will save the Bridgecrew API key into your AWS System Manager’s parameter store so we can access it from our CodeBuild jobs later.

 Next, copy the

 buildspec.yaml configuration to keep handy for configuring our CodeBuild pipeline.

 Now go to your AWS CodeBuild service select Create a Build Project and name your project